azyva/dragom-site/pages/doc/config/design/properties.md

 ### Initialization properties {#init-properties}

-Initialization properties are similar to model properties in that they are generally static and can be considered global.
-But instead of being defined within the model, they are generally configured within the Dragom installation.
+Initialization properties are similar to Model properties in that they are generally static and can be considered global.
+But instead of being defined within the Model, they are generally configured within the Dragom installation.
 Different Dragom distributions (local to developers' workstation or to be installed on a central build automation server) can define initialization properties differently.